Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data center facilities are strategically located to serve the capital, Port of Spain, and other major commercial centers.
-This proximity provides low-latency connectivity for the country's key financial, government, and energy industries.
+Proximity To Key Business Districts: Data centers are situated to serve the primary economic zones, including Port of Spain.
+This proximity provides low-latency connectivity for the country's financial services, energy, and government sectors.

 Natural Disaster Risk

-Trinidad and Tobago has a Low overall natural disaster risk profile, with an INFORM Risk score of 3 out of 10, as of September 2025.
-The country sits just south of the main Atlantic hurricane belt, reducing the frequency of direct hits from major storms compared to other Caribbean nations.
+Trinidad and Tobago has a Low overall disaster risk profile, with an INFORM score of 3 out of 10 as of September 2025.
+While the country is in a seismically active region and subject to Atlantic storms, its location outside the main hurricane belt mitigates the most severe weather threats.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business